'Put on big-boy pants': Judge Merchan's lawfare against Trump goes to U.S. Supreme Court * WorldNetDaily * by Bob Unruh

 Davis said, “The American people have heard all the bogus allegations and so-called evidence against President Trump.
 And they rendered their verdict on November 5th.
 It’s time for the Supreme Court of the United States to put on its big-boy pants and end the Biden Democrats’ unprecedented, republic-ending lawfare and election interference.

-“We cannot allow America to devolve into a highly dangerous place where third-world prosecutors and judges in partisan hellholes can sentence the President-elect for non-crimes.”
+“We cannot allow America to devolve into a highly dangerous place where third-world prosecutors and judges in partisan hellholes can sentence the president-elect for non-crimes.”

 The Washington Examiner reported Trump’s appeal seeks a postponment of the sentencing.